chef/chef/DOC_CHANGES.md

 Also, while being able to download remote installers from a `HTTP` resource is not new, it looks as though the top of the docs page is incorrect stating that only local installers can be used as a source.

-An unspecified source now only defaults to the name if the name is either a URL or a valid file path.

 Example Nullsoft (`nsis`) package resource:
 ```
 windows_package 'Mercurial 3.6.1 (64-bit)' do